Skip to content

 Our Board and Sub-groups:

-Since this decision was made, both OxLEP and Oxfordshire County Council have worked closely to ensure clear governance and operational capacity was retained, whilst meeting the changes required by Government.
+Since then, both us and Oxfordshire County Council worked closely to ensure a refreshed and clear governance process was created, whilst maintaining operations and meeting the changes required by Government.

-In November 2024, Oxfordshire County Council’s full cabinet announced that OxLEP Ltd would remain, with the county council acting as the organisation’s 100% shareholder – we would though operate under the new trading name of Enterprise Oxfordshire.
+What followed in November 2024 saw the County Council’s full cabinet announce that OxLEP Ltd would remain, with the County Council acting as the organisation’s 100% shareholder – known as a Teckal company arrangement.

-We will continue to support the delivery of a comprehensive set of business, skills, investment and trade support services, as well as supporting a variety of strategies backing Oxfordshire’s economic potential and to be delivered in a sustainable and inclusive manner.
+Building on its significant legacy as OxLEP, Enterprise Oxfordshire oversees the delivery of a comprehensive set of business, skills, investment and trade support services, as well as supporting a variety of strategies backing Oxfordshire’s economic potential to be delivered in a sustainable and inclusive manner.

 Our governance structure supports us to deliver this effectively.
 We have carefully crafted a number of sub-groups, each influencing different aspects of our work.

-Each one reports back to our main Board, ensuring a cohesive and unified approach.
+Each one reports back to our main Board (shareholder committee), ensuring a cohesive and unified approach.
 With the help of these dedicated sub-groups, we can continue to drive forward prosperity across Oxfordshire.

 Our Committees: